Artistic Director and CEO

 Dr Errol Francis is artistic director and CEO of Culture&.
 Errol studied photography and fine art at Central Saint Martin’s, University of the Arts London.
 His doctoral research at the Slade School of Fine Art, University College London focused on postcolonial artistic responses to museums.

-Errol’s background in mental health activism has influenced his arts practice such as his role as head of arts at the Mental Health Foundation and his directing of the Anxiety Arts Festival 2014, Cyborgs 2019 and his work in the curatorial research group PS/Y.
+Errol’s background in mental health activism has influenced his arts practice such as his role as head of arts at the Mental Health Foundation and his directing of the Anxiety Arts Festival 2014, Cyborgs 2019 and his work in the curatorial research group PS/Y. More recently Errol has been commissioned by the charity Hospital Rooms to make a new site-specific work of art in collaboration with patients in an NHS mental healthcare unit.

 Angela has spent over a decade working in the charitable sector raising funds from government bodies, trusts and sponsors to support the delivery of cultural events.
 A major part of her work involved fundraising for the provision of training and performance opportunities for emerging opera singers.
 She is passionate about the power of diversity to enliven and refresh our collective understanding of, and participation in, the arts, culture and heritage sectors.
 She previously worked as a senior manager in education and championed diversity, inclusion and equality from policy making through to curriculum delivery.